 - Ideally, the guitar pickup should be buffered before driving a long lead.

-- If there is no option to make the guitar active, buffer at the amplifier end (before effects pedals).
+- If the guitar is not active, buffer at the earliest opportunity (before effects pedals).

 - Wireless guitar transmitters buffer the signal as part of their design.

 In the first part, we considered only the case where a guitar is connected directly to an amp.
 If we want to add in effects pedals we have two options – we can either place the effects before the amplifier or we can place the effects in the amplifier’s effects loop (if it has one).
 If you aren’t aware, the effects loop is the two jacks on the back of the amp labelled effects send and effects return.
 The effects send is the signal coming out of the preamp and the effects return is the input to the power amp (or to a later section of the preamp).
 If you do not use the effects loop then the send is connected to the return internally in the amp.